PaeSielawa/Movie-recomendation-model/README.md

 ## License

-This project is licensed under the MIT License.
+This project was created by PS.
+All rights reserved.